 By: Rebecca Reilly

-During the design phase of a window replacement project, building owners must consider many factors and make decisions that can impact costs, aesthetics, timelines, building occupants, future repair/maintenance, etc. Enlisting the assistance of an experienced design professional to make project specific recommendations is the prudent way to proceed.
+During the design phase of a window replacement project, building owners must consider many factors and make decisions that can impact costs, aesthetics, timelines, building occupants, future repair/maintenance, etc. Enlisting the assistance of an experienced construction administration professional to make project specific recommendations is the prudent way to proceed.

 First, building owners should consider the appearance of the windows to be installed.
 Although it may seem like a simple replacement of the old with the new, altering the look of the existing windows can have a major impact on the building’s exterior character.
 An architectural rendering showing the expected appearance of the building after replacement may help owners and building occupants envision the aesthetic outcome.
 Replacing a building’s windows in kind can be more complicated than anticipated, however.
 If the existing windows are not a standard style or size, the lengthy design and fabrication process for custom window replacement can be very expensive.